genomehubs/goat-ui/static/help.md

 :::

 ## Use Cases for EBP Projects
+Sequencing genomes at scale requires careful coordination to prevent duplication of efforts.
+Metadata stored in GoaT can be used in different steps in the planning and progressing of sequencing projects.
+Here we describe Use Cases that can be adopted from planning to completion by any sequencing initiative in the EBP Network.
+We mostly use the Darwin Tree of Life (DTOL) to illustrate different scenarios, but any project can retrieve the equivalent information using their respective acronym or Bioproject ID, listed on GoaT [projects](/projects) tab, instead of "DTOL" in the examples below.

 ### Planning

 :::grid{container direction="row" toggle title="Case 1.
 Which species on a target list have already been sequenced to the desired standards?" spacing="1"}